Tinram/MySQL/README.md

     ./mysql_varmon.sh
 ```

-&ndash; prompts for host, username, and password (not echoed) of the mysql server.
+&ndash; prompts for host, username, and password (not echoed) of the MySQL server.

 <kbd>Ctrl</kbd> + <kbd>C</kbd> to exit.